 DEQ proposes rules to update the maintenance plans designed to protect air quality in Grants Pass for carbon monoxide and particulate matter 10 microns and smaller as required by federal law.
 Because CO and PM10 pollution levels have been very low and the area is unlikely to exceed health standards in the future, DEQ proposes limited maintenance plans that streamline requirements and eliminate costly computer modeling requirements for transportation conformity analysis.

-DEQ proposes the Environmental Quality Commission approve the proposed rules for incorporation into Oregon Clean Air Act State Implementation Plan.
-With EQC’s approval, DEQ would submit the rules to the U. S. Environmental Protection Agency to be included in revisions to the State Implementation Plan required under the Clean Air Act.
+DEQ proposes the Environmental Quality Commission approve the proposed rules for incorporation into the Oregon Clean Air Act State Implementation Planand submittal to the U. S. Environmental Protection Agency for its approval under the Clean Air Act.

 Brief history